mverzilli/governance-with-multisig/README.md

 # governance-with-multisig
-Manage contract upgrades with a multisig
+Manage contract upgrades with a Gnosis Safe and OpenZeppelin SDK